Filipvdb321/vandenit-gatsby/src/pages/index.md

 ---
 templateKey: index-page
 title: Vanden IT
-image: /img/home-jumbotron.jpg
+image: /img/nolan-issac-it0dcacbr40-unsplash.jpeg
-heading: Vanden IT
+heading: Talented developers for creative IT projects
-subheading: IT consultancy and software projects
+subheading: IT consultancy and creative software projects
 mainpitch:
-  title: Why Vanden IT
+  title: Passion for IT
-  description: Provides reliable software services.
-description: Kaldi is the ultimate spot for coffee lovers who want to learn about their java’s origin and support the farmers that grew it.
-We take coffee production, roasting and brewing seriously and we’re glad to pass that knowledge to anyone.
+  description: We use our passion for IT to produce the highest quality software
+    products at a minimal cost.
+description: Either hire one of our talented senior developers or contact us for a custom software project
 intro:
   blurbs:
     - image: /img/coffee.png